S-AlAnsari/SAS/README.md

 Feel free to change it up however you like and use it, but please if you use any part of this code give credit.

+# Download
+To download, go to the releases tab, or just press on this link: https://github.com/S-AlAnsari/SAS/releases/

 Thank you!